The University of Wisconsin Press

 Elizabeth P. Baughan is associate professor of classics and archaeology at the University of Richmond.
 Since 2009 she has served as field supervisor for the Hacimusalar Höyük excavations in southwestern Turkey.

 “A fascinating study of cultural hybridity that provides new insight into the complex questions of expression, self-representation, and cultural identity within regional populations of the Persian Empire.
-Baughan provides a richly textured, delicately nuanced, and judicious account of the kline as the fulcrum between symposion culture and funerary practice in Iron Age Anatolia.”To schedule an interview with the author or to request a review copy of the book, contact our publicity manager, phone: (608) 263-0734, email: firstname.lastname@example.org.
+Baughan provides a richly textured, delicately nuanced, and judicious account of the kline as the fulcrum between symposion culture and funerary practice in Iron Age Anatolia.”Inquiries regarding review copies, events, and interviews can be directed to the publicity department at email@example.com or (608) 263-0734.
 (If you want to examine a book for possible course use, please see Course Books in the left sidebar.
 If you want to examine a book for possible rights licensing, please see Rights & Permissions in the left sidebar.)

 —Margaret C. Miller, author of Athens and Persia in the Fifth Century BC